WrestleMania 38: Reception

 According to the analytics firm Conviva, WrestleMania accumulated a record 2.2 billion impressions across all social platforms, compared to 1.8 billion for Super Bowl LVI, and up 10% from the previous year.
 In addition, WWE amassed 1.1 billion video views (up 47% from the previous year) across various social media networks, 13.1 million hours of video watch time (up 29% from the previous year), and 87 million engagements over the weekend of the event.
 Furthermore, WrestleMania 38 generated $206.5 million for the Dallas/Arlington region, setting a company record and the first time that a WrestleMania generated more than $200 million in economic impact.

 WWE reported that Night 1 of WrestleMania had an attendance of 77,899, and that Night 2 had an attendance of 78,453.
-Bryan Alvarez of the Wrestling Observer Newsletter contested these numbers, saying they sold 65,719 and 65,653, respectively.
+Bryan Alvarez of the Wrestling Observer Newsletter reported the actual numbers as being 65,719 and 65,653, respectively.

-The event received mixed to positive reviews from critics, who praised the Raw Women's Championship, Raw Tag Team Championship match, Knoxville vs. Zayn, Pat McAfee's and Logan Paul's performance, Rhodes vs. Rollins, and the in-ring return of "Stone Cold" Steve Austin while criticizing the main event for Night 2, Sheamus and Ridge Holland vs. The New Day, and panning McMahon vs. McAfee, which received a -2 star rating from Dave Meltzer.
+The event received mixed to positive reviews from critics, who praised the Raw Women's Championship, Raw Tag Team Championship match, Johnny Knoxville vs. Sami Zayn, Edge vs. AJ Styles, Pat McAfee's and Logan Paul's performance, Cody Rhodes vs. Seth "Freakin" Rollins, and the in-ring return of "Stone Cold" Steve Austin while criticizing the main event for Night 2, Sheamus and Ridge Holland vs. The New Day, and panning Vince McMahon vs. McAfee, which received a -2 star rating from Dave Meltzer.

+The Raw Women's Championship match was praised.
+Brent Brookhouse of CBS Sports gave the match an A+ grade, the highest grade of the event, stating that the match "stole the show", was "fantastic", and that "the crowd was absolutely mad for the finish".
+He also mentioned that Belair "is the next wrestler to have an Undertaker-style "streak" at WrestleMania".
+Chris Mueller of Bleacher Report also gave the match a grade of A+, stating that "a lot of fans were expecting this to be similar to SummerSlam, but with Belair winning this time", but "WWE gave them big entrances and more than enough time to make sure this was a great match".
+He also said that the match "felt more like a fight with a lot of aggression", and concluded that "this was the first bout that felt truly worthy of being on the WrestleMania card.
+Everything about it was as close to perfect as you can get".
+Wade Keller of Pro Wrestling Torch gave the match 4.5 stars, calling the match "excellent", and that Becky Lynch's dominance "felt like it was ultimately giving away a Belair win".
+He also said that the counters "were really well executed", the "facial expressions and body language in between moves took the match to another level", and that "it felt like real redemption for Belair, even if Becky came across as being a notch better than her throughout most of the match".
+Dave Meltzer gave the match 4.5 stars.